 Add to this the fact their parents, through no fault of their own, simply don’t have the time to discover and then provide the support necessary to find the ideal niche for their children.
 The bottom line, kids are left without sufficient opportunities to be a part of a highly supportive community.

 Enter niche activities that can be learned and often even mastered very quickly.
-That by their definition involve forming a collective to support the individuals within the collective.
-That demand fun as the essential element of everything they do.
+That by their definition involves forming a collective to support the individuals within the collective.
+That demands fun as the essential element of everything they do.

 David, the owner of The Boulder Field is a parent of two climbers that started nearly 20 years ago when they were in their early teens.
 From the outset, what David observed in climbing, in contrast to what he had observed in years of their participation in soccer, baseball, and basketball, is the highly collaborative, supportive nature of the sport.

 Not once, in hundreds of competitions he attended and thousands of visits to climbing gyms across the country, did he ever see the type of negative parental involvement that often exists in most team sports.

 Not once did he see anything other than complete support for fellow climbers, even direct competitors.
 Rather, David saw a massive community of friends, sharing the same interest, ways to improve, the same language, and the same degree of protectiveness around the positive qualities of the community.
 As someone who came from a traditional sports background, David was many times, blown away by the strength and health of the community.

 With respect to alternative activities and communities where kids can find a meaningful and rewarding place, David can only speak to the benefits of rock climbing.
 And he feels so strongly about this that he partnered with one of his sons to build one of the best climbing gyms in the country, one designed and operated with a community focus and one that offers robust opportunities for kids.